teamtable/teamtable-api/README.md

 Teamtable is a project management web application made for the web development course at HTW Berlin by [Janis Schanbacher](https://github.com/janis-schanbacher) and [Florian Wolf](https://github.com/flo-wolf).
 This repository is the [Ruby on Rails](https://rubyonrails.org/) backend, which provides a RESTful API.
 The React frontend can be found [here](https://github.com/https://github.com/teamtable/teamtable) and tested at: [teamtable.io](http://teamtable.io).

+## Features
+ The following functionalities are implemented in the API
+- User registration, e-mail confirmation, password reset
+- Token authentication (using devise, devise-jwt), authorization
+- Projects, lists, cards and tags
+- Memberships and assignments
+- Multilanguage

 ## Getting started

 ### Prerequisites